 Capping off the very busy year of 1951, the Village hired its first career firefighter.
 Adolph "Shorty" Pfeifer, a mechanic for ACB and a member of the volunteer fire department, was the first in a long list of career members of the Department.
 "Shorty," along with Leo Duhoski, hired later in 1951, worked Monday through Friday, 9:00 a.m. to 5:00 p.m., and a half a day on Saturdays.
 These men were responsible for responding to emergency calls, as well as, maintaining the department's apparatus and equipment.

 Fire Department staffing was now also being supplemented by members of the Department of Public Works, with ACB personnel still acting as volunteers.
 This cooperation between the Fire Department and Public Works continued well into the 1970s.
 These groups of Village employees would not only work together in times of emergency but would regularly train together to prepare for an emergency.

 The growth of the Fire Department would continue over the years in conjunction with that of the Village itself.
 Notable hallmarks included:

 - Purchase of a second American La France pumper, 1952

 - Olaf Sorensen was appointed the first full-time Fire Chief, in 1955 (served until 1967)

 - Expansion of career division to 8 full-time members, 1957

-- First Aid services provided utilizing a converted station wagon, 1957
+- First Aid services were provided utilizing a converted station wagon, in 1957

-- Design and construct of a Fire Department Training Site, 1960
+- Design and construction of a Fire Department Training Site, 1960

 - Appointment of Lt.
 Fred Creveling to Fire Chief, 1968 (served until 1976)